Thanksgiving - America's Communal Holiday

 The fear mongering and forcible organizing of society - provides the ruling classes with all the resources - regardless of their intellect, education, skills, abilities and experience.
-In these dysfunctional societies the rich and powerful squander the nation's resources by pampering themselves with luxuries only available at the top of the political / economic system - or in narcissistic, ego-driven grabs for more power and territory via wars.
-When power and wealth are greedily hoarded by the inept, unqualified and too often the seemingly criminal few - the scant resource provided to the remainder of the population, prevents most people and that society from coming anywhere near any measure of their real potential.
+In these dysfunctional societies the rich and powerful squander the nation's resources by pampering themselves with luxuries only available at the top of the political / economic system - or in narcissistic, ego-driven, grabs for more power and territory via wars fought by those who didn't start them and have little to gain by their victory.
+When power and wealth are greedily hoarded by the inept, unqualified and too often the seemingly criminal few - the scant resource provided to the remainder of the population, prevents most people and that entire society from coming anywhere near any measure of their real full potential.

 The Real Rigged System: One of the Key Reasons Why Fear Mongering & Authoritarian Powers Fail